natemago/10-weeks-10-languages/README.md

 [sed](https://www.gnu.org/software/sed/) (stream editor) is a non-interactive command-line text editor.

 [awk](https://www.gnu.org/software/gawk/manual/gawk.html) AWK is a programming language designed for text processing and typically used as a data extraction and reporting tool.

+# Week 6 - Nim

+[Nim](https://nim-lang.org/) is a systems and applications programming language.
+Statically typed and compiled, it provides unparalleled performance in an elegant package.

+Check out its section [here](nim/README.md).